Youngstown State University Baseball Camps

 Head Coach Dan Bertolini

-Dan Bertolini, a Youngstown native with a proven record of winning and recruiting talented players from the region, is in his first season as head coach of the Youngstown State baseball program.
+Dan Bertolini, a Youngstown native with a proven record of winning and recruiting talented players from the region, will enter his second season as head coach of the Youngstown State baseball program in 2017-18.
 He is the ninth head coach in Penguins history.

-Bertolini comes to Youngstown after spending the past eight seasons developing the program at Mercyhurst North East into a consistent winner at the national level as its head coach.
+Bertolini came to Youngstown after spending the past eight seasons developing the program at Mercyhurst North East into a consistent winner at the national level as its head coach.
 The Saints averaged more than 29 wins over his eight seasons at the helm and won at least 30 games in four of the past five years.
-He leaves the junior college program near Erie, Pa., as the winningest coach in school history.
+Bertolini was the winningest coach in school history.

 Mercyhurst North East was particularly strong on offense under Bertolini's tutelage.
 In 2016, the Saints registered a school-record .341 batting average, and they also set standards for hits (492), doubles (118), home runs (50), runs scored (492), RBIs (320), walks (177) and at bats (1,442).
 Mercyhurst North East's pitching staff also struck out a school record 293 batters.
 The Saints had set school records the year before for runs, RBIs, hits and doubles.